Anni-Frid Lyngstad: 1972–1981: ABBA and Frida ensam

 Lyngstad clearly enjoyed the spotlight more than the other three members of ABBA.
-She liked to tour and to meet audience members one-to-one.
-She took an active part in co-designing the famed ABBA costumes for their tours and TV performances.
-Since the members of ABBA went their separate ways, Lyngstad has been the only one who openly regrets there has never been a reunion to date.
+She was known as the group's "ambassador" and was often described as the most enthusiastic about performing, finding energy and fulfillment from the live audience.
+She liked to tour and to meet audience members one-to-one, a stark contrast to Agnetha Fältskog, who famously disliked touring and suffered from stage fright.
+She took an active part in co-designing the famed ABBA costumes for their tours and TV performances, working closely with designer Owe Sandström on iconic outfits like the "Super Trouper" jumpsuits and the Viking-inspired regalia for the 1974 Eurovision Song Contest.
+After the members of ABBA went their separate ways, Lyngstad was the only one who openly and repeatedly expressed a desire for the group to perform together again.
+In a 2005 interview, she stated, "I miss the others.
+I think we should [reunite]... for a charity event, maybe.
+It would be a wonderful thing to do," highlighting her lasting commitment to the group's legacy.
+This stance made her the member most associated with calls for a reunion, a hope that was finally fulfilled when ABBA got back together to record the Voyage album in 2017.

-Her next solo album, in Swedish, was Frida ensam (Frida Alone), released in 1975 during the ABBA years, and produced by Andersson.
+Her next solo album, in Swedish, was Frida ensam ("Frida Alone"), released in 1975 during the ABBA years, and produced by Andersson.
 This album includes her successful Swedish version of "Fernando", which stayed at the No. 1 spot in the Svensktoppen radio charts for 9 weeks, but was never released as a single.
 The album was recorded between sessions of the ABBA albums Waterloo and ABBA.
-Due to the activities of the group, the album took 18 months to record.
+Because of the activities of the group, the album took 18 months to record.
 Frida ensam became an enormous commercial and critical success in Sweden, topping the Swedish album charts for six weeks and remaining in the charts for 38.
-The album was mostly a collection of covers of songs by artists like the Beach Boys ("Skulle de' va' skönt"), 10cc ("Guld och gröna ängar") and David Bowie ("Liv på Mars?"), receiving positive reviews from Melody Maker: "The album portrays Frida as a very strong and emotive singer and shows the true value of the music, that if sung properly and with enough feeling it transcends all language barriers".
-This album was such a big success, it eventually went platinum.
+The album was mostly a collection of covers of songs by artists such as the Beach Boys ("Skulle de' va' skönt"), 10cc ("Guld och gröna ängar") and David Bowie ("Liv på Mars?"), receiving positive reviews from Melody Maker: "The album portrays Frida as a very strong and emotive singer and shows the true value of the music, that if sung properly and with enough feeling it transcends all language barriers".
+This album eventually went platinum.